zekth13/zekth13/README.md

-### Hi there 👋
+### Hi there, I'm Amin

-My name is Muhammad Amirul Amin, fresh graduate bachelor degree of computer science.
-I am passionate person who want to give a positive impact in field of technology.
-I also believes that 99% of hardwork will defeat talent.
-I'm an expertise in website development, data science, and data warehouse, proven by my experience and project.
+My name is Muhammad Amirul Amin, just graduated bachelor Degree of Computer Science.
+I lived with my family in Malaysia.
+My hobby is to read book, playing game or sometimes just browsing the computer.
+I'm passionate person to learn new things and try to make one for myself, especially in this machine learning era.
+Every year, there will be always new technology immerse and everyone try to adapt it.
+As a person, driven to give positive impact in this field, I'm eager to learn and implement it.
+Moreover, I'm also a Machine Learning and Robotic enthusiasm.
+My life goal is to create a robot like Baymax in Big Hero 6.
+This robot will help, care a lot of people.

+## Languages

 <!--
 **zekth13/zekth13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.